Jason2Brownlee/QuakeArchiveSearch/README.md

 While the Internet Archive's Wayback Machine is an invaluable resource for accessing archived web content, it has limitations when it comes to discovering and accessing Quake-related files across multiple websites:

-1. Limited Cross-Site Search: The Wayback Machine only allows searching within one website at a time.
+1. **Limited Cross-Site Search**: The Wayback Machine only allows searching within one website at a time.
 Our Quake Archive Search enables users to **search across all archived websites simultaneously**, greatly expanding the scope of discoverable content.

-2. No Archive Crawling: The Wayback Machine doesn't crawl the content of archived webpages.
+2. **No Archive Crawling**: The Wayback Machine doesn't crawl the content of archived webpages.
 This means that files and URLs listed within archived pages remain hidden unless manually inspected.
 Our tool **actively crawls and indexes the content of archived webpages**, uncovering a wealth of previously inaccessible Quake file URLs.

-3. Quake-Specific Focus: Unlike the general-purpose Wayback Machine, our tool is **tailored specifically for the archived Quake webpages**.
+3. **Quake-Specific Focus**: Unlike the general-purpose Wayback Machine, our tool is **tailored specifically for the archived Quake webpages**.
 It understands the context of Quake file types, hosting patterns, and community-specific resources.

-4. Aggregation and Standardization: We collect URLs from various sources, standardize their format, and remove duplicates, providing a clean, unified database of Quake file locations.
+4. **Aggregation and Standardization**: We collect URLs from various sources, standardize their format, and remove duplicates, providing a clean, unified database of Quake file locations.

 By addressing these specific issues, the Quake Archive Search project complements the Wayback Machine, offering a more powerful and targeted solution for preserving and accessing the rich history of Quake content.